StreamSafely logo

 Vumoo functions as a search engine for illegal and pirated content.
 Many users access the files they receive from Vumoo via a virtual private network (VPN), which routes the user’s internet activity through an encrypted connection that keeps others from seeing their online behavior.
 While a VPN may offer Vumoo users some protection from litigation, even the best VPN can’t protect against viruses and malware, which can affect Vumoo users.

-While this list is incomplete, and many of the sites listed here may come and go due to legal pressures in the future, the truth about illegal streaming sites remains the same.
-While it might seem appealing to watch movies and TV shows for free, the risks—legal trouble, malware, hacks, poor quality, viruses, etc.—are high.
-With so many good, free, and paid, legal alternatives available, there’s really no reason to run the risks required to view copyright-protected material over the internet.
+While the list above is incomplete, and many of the sites may come and go, the truth about illegal streaming sites remains the same.
+While it might seem appealing to watch movies on any old website or watch TV shows on a site you can barely navigate with all the pop-up ads, the risks — legal trouble, malware, hacks, poor quality, viruses, etc. — are higher than ever.
+With so many good, free, and paid legal alternatives available, there’s no reason to run the risks required to view copyright-protected material over the internet.
 Check out our Legal Streaming Sources page for information on where you can watch free, legal content that won’t put you, your devices, or your legal future in jeopardy.

-Whether you’re wanting to access a free TV streaming service or stream on-demand movies, you’re going to need a Wi-Fi- or internet-connected device to do so.
+Whether you want to access a free TV streaming service or stream on-demand movies, you’re going to need a Wi-Fi- or internet-connected device to do so.
 Here is a list of some of the most popular devices you can use to stream free and paid content from the internet:

 Smart TV

-There are a lot of smart TVs on the market, including models made by Samsung, Philips, VIZIO, RCA, Sony, and LG.
-Keep in mind that to use an operating system like Android TV on your smart TV, you’ll need an additional device like an Android TV box or Nvidia Shield.
+There are many smart TVs on the market, including models made by Samsung, Philips, VIZIO, RCA, Sony, and LG.
+When using an operating system like Android TV on your smart TV, remember that you’ll need an additional device like an Android TV box or Nvidia Shield.

 Gaming Consoles